Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 How Far in Advance Should You Actually Book?

-Rule of thumb by sailing type
+A helpful guide by sailing type

-World Cruises and segments: 18–24 months.
-Peak summer Caribbean, Alaska, Norwegian fjords: 12–18 months.
-Peak Mediterranean (July–August): 9–12 months.
-Shoulder Mediterranean (May, September, October): 6–9 months.
-Off-peak sailings: 3–6 months or consider last-minute.
+World Cruises and segments: 18 to 24 months ahead.
+Peak summer Caribbean, Alaska, Norwegian fjords: 12 to 18 months.
+Peak Mediterranean in July and August: 9 to 12 months.
+Shoulder Mediterranean in May, September, and October: 6 to 9 months.
+Off-peak sailings: 3 to 6 months, or consider last-minute.

 Last-Minute Cruise Deals: When They Work and When They Don’t